albirrkarim/react-speech-highlight-demo/README.md

 ## B. TODO

+- [ ] Accurate Pronounciation Correction Using LLM Open AI Chat Completions for any Term or Equations Paper, Math, Physics, etc...
 - [ ] Add viseme support for chinese character
 - [ ] Let me know what you want from this package, please write it on issues tab, or send me discord message @albirrkarim